- Learning at Yale

 I have taken the AMC, AIME, or participated in academic Olympiads.
 Does Yale want to know my scores?
 Where should I report this information?

 If you have taken part in external examinations such as the AMC, AIME, or academic Olympiads, please self-report your scores either in the Activities section of your Common Application or in the Additional Information section (found within the Writing section of the Common Application).

 You must report the scores of all of the SATs and SAT Subject Tests or all of the ACTs and ACT Writing Tests that you’ve taken.
 If you choose to fulfill the requirement with SAT scores, then it’s not necessary to send any scores from the ACT, even if you’ve taken the ACT.
 If you choose to fulfill the requirement using the ACT, then you don’t need to send us any SAT scores unless you wish to do so.
 Whichever type of test you choose, you must report all your scores from every time you’ve taken that type of test.
 And if you choose to use a combination of SAT and ACT test results, you must report all scores from both agencies.

-To report SAT scores, please ask the College Board to send your official SAT and SAT Subject Test results directly to Yale.
+To report your scores, please ask the College Board or the ACT to send your official test results directly to Yale.

 An applicant’s testing history provides useful contextual information to the admissions committee.
 With a full testing history, the committee is able to look at a student's highest officially reported score on each section of the SAT, the highest individual SAT Subject Tests, and/or the highest ACT Plus Writing composite score.